-- 1) As required by the Commercial Companies Law, we report that: - a) the Company has maintained proper accounting records and the financial statements are in agreement therewith; - b) the financial information contained in the chairman's report is consistent with the financial statements; - we are not aware of any violations during the year of the Commercial Companies Law or the terms of the Company's memorandum and articles of association that would have had a material adverse effect on the business of the Company or on its financial position; and - satisfactory explanations and information have been provided to us by management in response to all our requests.
+- 1) As required by the Commercial Companies Law, we report that: - a) the Company has maintained proper accounting records and the financial statements are in agreement therewith; - b) the financial information contained in the chairman's report is consistent with the financial statements; - c) we are not aware of any violations during the year of the Commercial Companies Law or the terms of the Company's memorandum and articles of association that would have had a material adverse effect on the business of the Company or on its financial position; and - d) satisfactory explanations and information have been provided to us by management in response to all our requests. - 2) As required by the Ministry of Industry, Commerce and Tourism in their letter dated 30 January 2020 in respect of the requirements of Article 8 of Section 2 of Chapter 1 of the Corporate Governance Code, we report that the Company has: - a) a corporate governance officer; and - b) Board approved written guidance and procedures for corporate governance.